whouey/pdsnd_github/README.md

 ### Files used
 + bikeshare_2.py - main file of this project, which includes all code.

+and those data files are excluded in this repo:
++ chicago.csv
++ new_york_city.csv
++ washington.csv

 ### Credits

 Beside the resources provided in the website, those extra resources are referenced.